kailash-manasarovar/statement/docs/timeline/2024/december.md

 ![lost access Taru Ann](../../content/images/lost-access-1.JPG)

 - Then two people like a post that is very suggestive of the situation.
-Zee and Luke would be references to old friends Zoe and Luke Braganza Jones from Denia.
+Zee and Luke would be references to old friends Zoe and Luke  from Denia.

 ![lost access Zee and Luke](../../content/images/lost-access-2.JPG)